Cloudmappr/atlas/index.md

 ### Mock Data Set
-Mock data for these and a variety of structures are provided in the atlas [wbs generator](./AtlasWBSGenerator.xlsx)
+Mock data for these and a variety of structures are provided in the atlas [kickstarter](./AtlasKickstarter.xlsx)

 - **uatDataSet**:  User acceptance data - the platform is expected to calculate the numerically accurate structure for each named dataset, along with an [RFC9562](https://datatracker.ietf.org/doc/html/rfc9562)-compliant **version 4** UUID for each record, populating the results into an appropriate persistent data store to generate backmatter and allow the user to enrich the data.